Fort Lauderdale Dog Bite Attorney

 Advocating on behalf of individuals and their children after animal attacks

 When it comes to dog bites, Florida is a strict liability state.
 This means dog owners can be held liable even if a gentle dog becomes vicious for the first time.
-When you suffer a dog bite injury, the board certified trial attorneys at Fazio, DiSalvo & Abers, P.A. know how to help you pursue full and fair compensation.
+When you have been bitten by a dog, the Fort Lauderdale dog bite attorneys at Fazio, DiSalvo & Abers, P.A. know how to help you pursue full and fair compensation.

 Understanding Florida dog bite law

 Dog owners are held to specific standards to observe leash laws and otherwise protect the public from possible attacks by their pets.
 Yet even with strict liability, Florida law considers the possibility that the victim may share negligence for a dog bite.
 According to state statute 767.04, it is virtually impossible for the law to recognize the acts of a victim under the age of six as contributing to a dog bite.
 However, victims age 6 and older can be seen as fully or partially liable in a number of instances, such as the following:

 - Trespassers — An individual who enters the premises with criminal intent cannot claim liability on the part of a property owner who keeps guard dogs on the premises for security.
 On the other hand, a legal visitor such as a customer or even a solicitor who visits during normal business hours has the right to take legal action after a guard dog attack.

 - Bad dog signs — The statute specifically protects dog owners who prominently display warning signs, which must say Bad Dog.
 Individuals who enter yards or buildings after ignoring these signs may not have grounds to take legal action.